ideanetwork/install_ideanet_pkg/README.md

 Ideanet is a software application to support concept mapping.
 The application provides a menu-driven interface for data management, computation, and visualization for a concept mapping project.
+The application was built in R, a language and environment for statistical computing and graphics and is free software.
+R is needed to run the application, instructions that follow describe how to install the R program.

-This is a development version, improvements to the code and additional functions are in the process of being developed and tested.
+This version of Ideanet is a development version, improvements to the code and additional functions are in the process of being developed and tested.
 The code has been developed and tested in a Windows PC environment.
 This application has **not** been developed for or tested in a macOS environment.

-The program distributed here is shared in the hope that this will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The Ideanet application is free to use.
+The Ideanet program is shared in the hope that this will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 This work is licensed under the GNU General Public License v3.0, a link to the details of the license can be found at:
 [License](https://www.gnu.org/licenses/gpl-3.0.en.html).

-You are free to use this program, share with others and make and share changes to the code.
-If you do make changes, the software license requires that the code and any ensuing modifications be made publicly available, allowing the entire community to benefit.

 Send suggestions, questions, improvements, etc. to:
 <info@ideanetworks.io>